 5.30pm - 7.30pm

 - Faculty of Engineering and Mathematical Sciences

 - Event registration is essential via the link below

 The University of Western Australia is excited to partner with Stanford University for the return of Women in Data Science (WiDS) Perth.

-Following the inaugural 2019 event, WiDS Perth 2020 will be delivered in association with Stanford University's annual Global Women in Data Science (WiDS) Conference.
-WiDS Perth will feature an expert panel with leading WA-based data science experts, sharing their different perspectives on what it takes to build a successful career in data science, followed by Q&A and networking.
+Delivered in association with Stanford University's annual WiDS Worldwide Conference, WiDS Perth 2021 will feature an expert panel with leading WA-based data science experts, sharing their different perspectives on what it takes to build a successful career in data science, followed by Q&A and networking.

 We are proud to be hosting one of 150+ worldwide events and look forward to inspiring more women to engage in data science.